 Most B&Bs and guesthouses provide breakfast, either included in the room rate or for an extra cost, so you can fill up at the start of each day.
 There’s normally a Full English breakfast on the menu, with bacon, eggs, sausages, beans and toast.
 But if walking after that sounds a bit like hard work, you can usually get lighter options like scrambled eggs on toast or cereal too.

 It’s often easier to take a packed lunch and snacks with you each day.
 Many B&Bs and guesthouses can make a packed lunch for you, or you can find small grocery shops in most towns and villages, though you might not have a huge selection of options.
-Our snack favourites include bananas, dried fruit, nuts, granola bars – and Jelly Babies to get us up the hills.
+Our snack favourites include bananas, dried fruit, nuts, granola bars – and a few packets of Jelly Babies to get us up the hills.

 When it comes to evening meals, the local pub is the usual option, unless you’re overnighting somewhere like Cheltenham where there’s a selection of restaurants.
 Cotswold pubs range from traditional pie and a pint spots to gourmet gastropubs.
 In more remote areas you may need to get a lift or taxi from your accommodation to the nearest pub (unless you fancy an extra walk!).